daily word - wheat and chaff

 Add new comment

-daily word - price of meaning
+daily word - sacred nature?

 Dale Cresap's picture